aplteam/Launchy/Docs/Launchy_manual.md

 ## RIDE

-**Note:** With version 5.0.0 Launchy only support Ride 4.0 and higher.
+**Note:** With version 5.0.0 Launchy only supports Ride 4.0 and higher.

 Since version 2.9 Launchy requires all versions of Ride to be installed into the same directory.
 The INI entries `path2ride2` and `path2ride3` are no longer supported and **must not** be present in the INI file.
 Instead you may specify `[Ride]path2ride`.
 If this is not present then no Ride command is shown at all in the "File" menu.